-My name is Sherman Scott Cheek and I go by Scott.
+My name is Scott Cheek.
 I was born on March 8, 1974, and raised in the southlands of Chicago, i.e., Joliet, Illinois.
-I went to Joliet Central High School, graduated early but walked with my Class of 1992, joined the Marine Corps Reserve before joining Active-Duty Marines and going overseas to Japan (both mainland and Okinawa), Australia, and to the Middle East (Kuwait, Iraq, and Iran).
-I returned to the Continental United States (CONUS) before getting out of the Marines in 1999 and remained in California.
-I moved to Arizona in 2001 and attended Arizona State University for a half semester and transferred to a smaller school (Remington College) earning my Bachelor of Science in Criminal Justice and Law in 2005.
-I worked in several different venues, i.e., Juvenile Detention Facilities, Adult Prisons, County Jails, and Casino Gaming Regulation (Surveillance and Compliance Auditing).
+I went to Joliet Central High School, graduated in November 1991, joined the Marine Corps Reserve before joining active-duty Marines and going overseas to Japan (both mainland and Okinawa), Australia, and the Middle East (Kuwait, Iraq, and Iran).
+I returned to the continental United States (CONUS) before getting out of the Marines in 1999 and remained in California.
+I moved to Arizona in 2001 and attended Arizona State University and Remington College earning my Bachelor of Science in Criminal Justice and Law.
+I worked in several different venues, i.e., juvenile detention facilities, adult prisons, county jails, and the Casino Gaming Regulation (security, surveillance, gaming regulation, and compliance auditing).

-I am here at CGUHS as part of that dream to teach here and make a positive impact on the students and help create the leaders who will be signing my Social Security check one day in the near future.
+I am here at CGUHS as part of my dream to teach and make a positive impact on students and help create the leaders who will lead us into the future.